The Journeys Within Our Community Team

 Vantha moved to Siem Reap in 2002 in order to attend school and in 2011 he graduated with Bachelor’s degree in Finance and Banking from the University of South-East Asia.
 He joined JWOC in February 2009 and has taken his place as an invaluable member of staff through his hard work and dedication to community work.

-Vantha manages the daily tasks related to the administration and maintenance of the office and school as well as working on the bookkeeping for all projects and coordinating the Scholarship Programme.
+Vantha manages the daily tasks related to the administration and maintenance of the office and school as well as working on the bookkeeping for all the programs.
 He really enjoys working for JWOC and he hopes he can use his skills and time to help Cambodian students and people in the countryside and local communities.

 Free Classes Program Manager